-When you buy cast iron cookware it will be dispatched to you with pre-seasoned but for the better cooking experience you need to take some steps to season it.
-Seasoning makes the cast iron cookware to have a long life and give better results.
+When you buy cast iron cookware it will be dispatched to you with pre-seasoned but for a better cooking experience, you need to take some steps to season it.
+Seasoning makes the cast iron cookware have a long life and give better results.
 It lasts longer when they are properly seasoned.
 Cast iron cookware is highly reactive so that it gets rusted easily when exposed to water content and if it is not properly maintained the food will stick on it.

 If you purchased a new cast iron pan, it is time to season it.
 Seasoning a cast iron cookware is easier than you think and the following are the 5 easy steps for seasoning a cast iron cookware.

 Seasoning steps of cast iron cookware:-(Seasoning with Soap Water)